techfolios/techfolios.github.io/docs/user-guide/local-development.md

 Now your portfolio is available for viewing at http://127.0.0.1:4000/.

-More importantly, changes you make to your portfolio can be seen almost instantly at that URL, which brings us to the "edit" step.
+Building your portfolio locally means changes can be seen almost instantly at that URL, which brings us to the "edit" step.

 ### Edit